Carlo Sacconi

 Carlo Sacconi J.U.D.
 (9 May 1808 - 25 February 1889)) was a Cardinal of the Roman Catholic Church and Dean of the College of Cardinals.
 He is in the episcopal lineage of Pope Francis.

 Carlo Sacconi was born in Montalto.
 He was educated at the seminary of Fermo and later at La Sapienza University, Rome, where he earned a doctorate utriusque iuris (in both canon and civil law).

 Priesthood

 He was ordained and worked in the diocese of Montalto as a professor in its seminary in 1829 and pro-vicar general for the diocese.
 He worked with the Congregation of the Tridentine Council for three years.
 He served as Auditor in the nunciature to the Kingdom of Sardinia in 1839 and chargé d'affaires ad interim in January 1844.
-He served as chargé d'affaires in the Grand Duchy of Tuscany from 1845 to 1847 and was Internuncio to the Kingdom of Bavaria from 1847-1851.
+He served as chargé d'affaires in the Grand Duchy of Tuscany from 1845 to 1847 and was Internuncio to the Kingdom of Bavaria from 1847 to 1851.